wimagguc/ios-custom-alertview/README.md

 # Custom iOS AlertView

-`v0.9.3`
+`v0.9.4`

-`support for both iOS7 and iOS8`
+`support for iOS7+`

-The addSubview is not available in UIAlertView in iOS7 or iOS8 any more.
+The addSubview is not available in UIAlertView since iOS7.
 The view hierarchy for this class is private and must not be modified.

 As a solution, this class creates an iOS-style dialog which you can extend with any UIViews or buttons.
 The animations and the looks are copied too and no images or other resources are needed.